 Q: For how long will I be put on probation?

-Probation in some court is usually not added to the sentence, if the BAC is low enough and you have completed the classes I recommend.
+Probation in some courts is usually not added to the sentence if the BAC is low enough and you have completed the classes I recommend.
 The most common probation is 12 months, but probation can be set for anywhere from 3 to 24 months.
 Once again, the length of probation depends on the factors of your case, including BAC level and whether or not you’re a repeat offender.
 Almost all courts allow you to cut probation in half if you have successful completed the requirements of sentencing.

 Q: How much will I have to pay in fines?
 What about court and lawyer costs?